Stock Analysis on Net

 Microsoft Excel

-The financial data reveals several notable trends in the company's liabilities, debt, and shareholders' equity over the presented periods.
+An analysis of the financial position over the years reveals several notable trends in the company's liabilities, debt levels, and shareholders’ equity.

 Cash Flow Statement